-Members of the New Black Panther Party at a rally in Trenton, New Jersey.
-Photo by Bob Jagendorf via
+Members of the New Black Panther Party at a rally in Trenton, New Jersey, US.
+(Photo by Bob Jagendorf via)

-After being leaned on by his country’s constitutional courts, President Robert Mugabe finally said that he’ll hold elections in Zimbabwe by the end of July.
-Or, at least by August 14...
-Despite the fact that practically the whole world thinks of him as a genocidal dictator who will have to cheat his way to victory at the polls, Mugabe has received some unlikely firsthand support for his election campaign from a group based in America—the New Black Panther Party.
-Some members of the NBPP recently traveled to the country, ostensibly on a “fact-finding mission,” but, in reality, to support Mugabe, a man they consider to be a “legendary liberation hero of Zimbabwe.”
+After being leaned on by his country’s constitutional courts, President Robert Mugabe has finally promised that he’ll hold elections in Zimbabwe by the end of July.
+Despite the fact that practically the whole world thinks of him as a genocidal dictator who will have to cheat his way to victory at the polls, Mugabe has received some unlikely first-hand support for his election campaign from a group based in America – the New Black Panther Party.
+Some members of the NBPP recently travelled to the country, ostensibly on a “fact-finding mission”, but, in reality, to support Mugabe, a man they consider to be a “legendary liberation hero of Zimbabwe”.

 “As guardian of the true history of the Black Panther Party, the Foundation, which includes former leading members of the Party, denounces this group's exploitation of the party's name and history,” it reads.
 “They [the NBPP] denigrate the party's name by promoting concepts absolutely counter to the revolutionary principles on which the Black Panther Party was founded.”